neutrons/multiphonon/README.md

 Examples and instructions can be found [here](/examples)

 ## Algorithm
-It is an iterative procedure:
+The core algorithm is an iterative procedure:
 - Start with the input SQE and an initial guess of DOS
 - Calculate SQE of multiphonon scattering (MP)
 - Calculate SQE of multiple scattering (MS) using C\_ms and multiphonon scattering SQE